ehrpg/qstar/docs/character/index.md

     <td><i class="qstar-wooden-crate"></i></td>
     <td>
     **Loot**<br>
-    Loot abstracts the items and clutter looted.
-1 unit of Loot takes up 4 Bulk.
+    Loot abstracts the items and clutter looted, which can be sold for a profit.
-    Loot is usually stored on a vessel or a player base.
     </td>
 </tr>
 <tr>